Ahmedredamohamed2022/Manual_Lab/docs/source/xray4ldo.rst

 * The developed tool is utilized to test a  designed LDO.
-After using the xray4ldo tool, the electrical characteristics of LDO are listed in table 1 and 2.
+After using the xray4ldo tool, the electrical characteristics of LDO are listed in table 1 and 2 @TT corner and Temp=27C.

 .. list-table:: Table 1 : Results of xray4ldo tool